Peat: Peat drainage

 Large areas of organic wetland (peat) soils are currently drained for agriculture, forestry and peat extraction (i.e. through canals).
 This process is taking place all over the world.
 This not only destroys the habitat of many species but also heavily fuels climate change.
 As a result of peat drainage, the organic carbon—which built over thousands of years and is normally underwater—is suddenly exposed to the air.
 It decomposes and turns into carbon dioxide, which is released into the atmosphere.
-The global emissions from drained peatlands have increased from 1,058 Mton in 1990 to 1,298 Mton in 2008 (a 20% increase).
-This increase has particularly taken place in developing countries, of which Indonesia, Malaysia and Papua New Guinea are the fastest-growing top emitters.
-This estimate excludes emissions from peat fires (conservative estimates amount to at least 4,000 Mton/-eq./yr for south-east Asia).
-With 174 Mton/-eq./yr, the EU is after Indonesia (500 Mton) and before Russia (161 Mton), the world's second-largest emitter of drainage-related peatland (excl. extracted peat and fires).
-Total emissions from the worldwide 500,000 km^{2} of degraded peatland may exceed 2.0 Gtons (including emissions from peat fires), which is almost 6% of all global carbon emissions.
+Globally about 12% of current peatlands have been drained and damaged.
+As of 2022 they are estimated to emit 4% of human made greenhouse gases, not including fires.